What is a Mooncup menstrual cup?

-How long can I wear it for?
+How long can you wear a menstrual cup?

-Mooncup recommend 8hrs of wear based on their research into menstrual hygiene.
-Most other cup brands say you can wear for 12hrs.
-So what's the difference?
 I got in touch with Sophia Jordan, a Mooncup Advisor, to ask why.
 Sophia told me “our recommendation to empty and rinse the Mooncup menstrual cup every 4-8 hours is based upon safe practise for users, as opposed to the capacity or potential performance of the Mooncup® vs. other menstrual cup brands.
 This recommendation is for safety and hygiene reasons – to prevent the potential build-up of bacteria or odour.”

 If this doesn’t work and you’re really in a pickle, you can call the Mooncup team on+44 (0)1273 673845 and they will be able to help you.

 How do I clean my cup in a public toilet?